timlenertz/tff-nd/README.md

   instead of being casted `ndarray`s.
 Runtime-determined alignment requirement of frames is respected.
 Integrates application-defined *frame handle* class for convenient access to frame content.

+* Any combination of these.
+For example 1D opaque array used for type-generic _TFF_ ring buffers.
+Timed wraparound view to section of the array for readable and writable segment.
+For frames containing _n_-d arrays of given data type `T`, the section view is casted to a concrete `ndarray_wraparound_view<1 + Frame_dim, T>`, which is passed to application code.

 Possible future features:

 * Element-wise arithmetic or other operations on `ndarray_view`, possibly parallelized execution.
 * More features from _Numpy_ ndarray.
 * Convolution operations with _n_-dimensional kernel.
+Masked arrays.
 * Arrays with non-contiguous memory, possibly partially offloaded to secondary storage.
 * Oblique slices, for example sloped line in 2D image.
 Iteration using Bresenham's line algorithm or similar.
 * Virtual memory mapping optimization for wrap-around, allowing contiguous memory access across border.